-- Stay at least 6 feet (about 2 arms' length) from other people at all times - Do not gather in groups of 10 or more - Stay out of crowded places and avoid mass gatherings - Minimize opportunities for close contact by limiting sustained exposure (15 minutes or more) or ensuring sufficient social distancing
+- Stay at least 6 feet (about 2 arms' length) from other people at all times - Do not gather in groups of 10 or more - Stay out of crowded places and avoid mass gatherings

-Face Masks/Cloth Face Coverings: Directives from the North Carolina Office of State Human Resources (OSHR) require that all state employees who are able to do so are expected to wear cloth face coverings that cover the nose and mouth at all times while inside state worksites, unless they are alone in their respective offices or personal spaces.
+Face Masks/Cloth Face Coverings: Directives from the North Carolina Office of State Human Resources (OSHR) require that all state employees are expected to wear cloth face coverings at all times while inside agency worksites, unless they are alone in their respective offices or personal spaces.

-Here are some common scenarios when employees are required to wear cloth face coverings:

-- Traveling between vehicle and worksite, and anywhere social distancing of six feet or greater cannot be maintained - In common areas (hallway, restroom, elevator, lobby, etc.) - In an office, breakout room, meeting room, or training room where two or more people are gathered even if social distancing of six feet or greater can be maintained

 Exceptions may also be made, when authorized by management, for an employee who is unable to wear a face covering due to a medical condition or when a specific job duty or task does not accommodate the wearing of a face covering.
 However, the wearing of a face covering is not subject to individual employee discretion.
 Refusal to comply with the face covering requirement may be handled as appropriate within the discretion of institutional management, and continued refusal may result in disciplinary action.

 In addition to OSHR directives, the UNC System has issued System-wide guidance requiring faculty, staff, and students to wear face coverings in classrooms, lecture halls, and any other instructional areas and campus locations as may be designated by the institutions respectively.
-Chancellors may adopt policies that modify this requirement to the extent necessary to facilitate
+Chancellors may adopt policies that modify this requirement to the extent necessary to facilitate teaching and instruction, to accommodate disabilities and medical conditions, and for other reasons deemed necessary.